-By Madeline Klein on November 30, 2018 in safe driving
+By Erin Thompson on January 3, 2020 in safe driving

 Falling snow can be mesmerizing and beautiful to watch.
 But it’s not so enjoyable if you have to drive in it.
 The cold and snowy winter weather can be difficult to drive in.
 Traffic can pile up, and the danger of getting stuck is high.
 With some extra prep, though, you won’t have to let the wintery weather slow down any of your winter plans.